youshengCode/Ifc.Validator/README.md

+## The current project has been archived.

+New version of IFC Validator will be included in [IfcToolbox](https://github.com/youshengCode/IfcToolbox).

 # IFC Validator

 **Ifc.Validator** is a UWP project to analyze the property presence in IFC files to check whether the IFC is fill the requirements.